waseem18/tango_with_django_book/17/chapters/deploy.rst

 Ensure that you replace ``<username>`` with your username, and update any other path settings to suit your application.
 You should also remove all other code from the WSGI configuration script to ensure no conflicts take place.

-The code sample above begins by activating your virtual environment ``rango`` as this has been configured with all the required packages.
-The script then adds your project's directory to the ``PYTHONPATH`` for the Python instance that runs your web application.
+The code sample above begins by adding your project's directory to the ``PYTHONPATH`` for the Python instance that runs your web application.
 This allows Python to access your project's modules.
 If you have additional paths to add, you can easily insert them here.
 You can then specify the location of your project's ``settings.py`` module.
 The final step is to include the Django WSGI handler and invoke it for your application.

 When you have completed the WSGI configuration, click the *Save* button at the top-right of the webpage.
 Navigate back to the *Web* tab within the PythonAnywhere dashboard, and click the *Reload* button at the top of the page.
 When the application is reloaded, visiting ``http://<username>.pythonanywhere.com`` should present you with your Django application, all ready to go!